rackerlabs/support-how-to/content/how-to/cloud-backup/cloud-backup-faq/index.md

 ---

 ### Account services
+{{< accordion title="I just changed the primary user on my account.
+Why are my backups all failing?" col="in" href="accordion23" >}}

+Backups are stored in Cloud Files.
+The user ID associated with a Cloud Backup agent must have permissions to write bundles to Cloud Files in order to store the backup data for a snapshot.

+When a user ID is demoted from primary, it typically loses the permissions required to write to a Cloud Files bucket and delete from it.

+Two methods can be used to fix this problem.
+If it is not feasible to change permissions on a demoted user ID, there is no choice but to re-register the agent on the affected machine and migrate the old snapshots.
+If the permissions can change on the demoted user ID, a request must be made to support to add the needed permissions to store bundles in Cloud Files.

+{{< /accordion >}}

 {{< accordion title="Why do I get a 403 error when trying to migrate a vault?" col="in" href="accordion1" >}}

 When you use the API endpoint to migrate an existing vault to a new